Joaquín J. Altoro,

 WHEDA Chief Executive Officer

 Governor Tony Evers appointed Mr. Joaquín Altoro as WHEDA’s CEO and Executive Director effective June 3, 2019.
-Mr. Altoro has an extensive, 28-year banking career in both residential and commercial lending.
+Mr. Altoro has an extensive 29-year banking career in both residential and commercial lending.
 Most recently, he served as Town Bank’s Vice President of Commercial Banking.
 At Town Bank, he successfully utilized federal Housing Tax Credits to advance affordable housing options in Southeastern Wisconsin.

-As a former City Plan Commissioner for the City of Milwaukee, Mr. Altoro understands Milwaukee’s dynamic community and is well acquainted with diverse neighborhoods in order to serve their socio-economic and affordable housing needs.
-As CEO, Mr. Altoro is strategically positioning WHEDA to leverage affordable housing in a more holistic way to attract new businesses and encourage existing businesses to grow.
-His multi-faceted banking expertise, successful track record of establishing public-private partnerships, and unique approach on advising community development will advance WHEDA’s mission throughout Wisconsin and is cultivating an ecosystem of greater equity in affordable housing and economic opportunity.
+As a former City Plan Commissioner for the City of Milwaukee, Mr. Altoro understands Milwaukee’s dynamic community and is well acquainted with diverse neighborhoods to serve their socioeconomic and affordable housing needs.
+As CEO, Mr. Altoro is strategically positioning WHEDA to leverage affordable housing in a more holistic way to grow economic prosperity in all types and sizes of communities, in particular marginalized communities that have been underserved for decades.
+His unique approach is advancing WHEDA’s mission throughout Wisconsin and is cultivating an ecosystem of greater equity in affordable housing and economic opportunity.